 Students in the CLS program must attain and maintain the college standard of semester and cumulative GPA of 2.0 in the first two years of the curriculum.
-In year three (the first professional year), students must maintain a semester and cumulative professional GPA of 2.8 in order to begin clinical practicum rotations.
+In year three (the first professional year), students must maintain a semester and cumulative professional GPA of 3.0 in order to begin clinical practicum rotations.
 Courses with a grade below C- must be remediated.
-A student who fails to meet these requirements will be placed on academic probation.